ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak19009/datasheet.md

 sidebar_label: Datasheet
 ---

-import RkImage from '@site/src/components/Image' import RkBottomNav from '@site/src/components/Document/BottomNav'

 # RAK19009 WisBlock Mini Base Board with Power Slot Datasheet

 ## Overview

 ### Description

 **RAK19009** is a **WisBlock Base** board that connects **WisBlock Core**, **WisBlock Power Module**, and **WisBlock Modules**.
 It has one slot reserved for the WisBlock Core module, one slot for the WisBlock Power module, and two Slot C-D for WisBlock Modules.
 The WisBlock Core and the Wisblock Power module are attached on the top side and the WisBlock Modules are attached to the bottom side of the RAK19009 WisBlock Base board.
-Slot C holds modules up to 23&nbsp;mm in size, while Slot D supports 10&nbsp;mm WisBlock Modules.
-Also, there are two **2.54&nbsp;mm pitch headers** for extension interface with **BOOT**, **I2C**, and **UART** pins.
+Slot C holds modules up to 23 mm in size, while Slot D supports 10 mm WisBlock Modules.
+Also, there are two **2.54 mm pitch headers** for extension interface with **BOOT**, **I2C**, and **UART** pins.

 WisBlock Modules are connected to the RAK19009 WisBlock Base board via **high-speed board to board connectors**.
 They provide secure and reliable interconnection to ensure the signal integrity of each data bus.
 A set of screws are used for fixing the modules, which makes it reliable even in an environment with lots of vibrations.